shashankchaturvedi611/Butterfly-Effect/README.md

 The butterfly effect underscores the complexity and interconnectedness of systems, reminding us that small actions can have far-reaching consequences.

 Increase the number of steps for long simulations
-The code will create a .mp4 file for visualization of the Butterfly effect
+The code will create a .mp4 file for visualization of the Butterfly effect.